EasyDrill - Gravity Fed Direct Drill

 The Sky EasyDrill is the product of 39 years worth of product development which started after a chance meeting between two agricultural machinery manufacturers.
 Sulky and Moore worked together for many years to evolve the UniDrill which has since become the EasyDrill.
 At first Sulky provided the seed metering part of the drill and Moore the coulters but gradually an integrated design evolved to provide a drill which would work in arable conditions as well as grassland.
 At the start of 2013 Sky Agriculture was born as a specialist company to sell, support and develop trailed drills manufactured by Sulky including the EasyDrill.

 The EasyDrill is one of very few direct drills that can truly be advocated as a direct, a mintill, a grassland and a cover crop drill.
 Furthermore on well consolidated ploughing it can also be used in conventional systems.
 It's low disturbance disc coulter and press wheel not only ensure minimal weed seed germination, they also keep hp requirement to a minimum.
-A 3m EasyDrill typically takes 90hp to pull which reduces fuel consumption, tractor weight and therefore damage to the soil structure when drilling in damp conditions.
+Available in working widths from 3 -8m, a 3m EasyDrill typically takes 90hp to pull which reduces fuel consumption, tractor weight and therefore damage to the soil structure when drilling in damp conditions.

 Whilst the "Seeding Line" looks very simple years worth of development have refined and honed every detail and this is what makes it one of the versatile drills on the market.